theupdateframework/taps/tap3.md

 #Rationale

-The design underlying this TAP has been chosen to make it easier for the human reader to nderstand.
+The design underlying this TAP has been chosen to make it easier for the human reader to understand.
 It has not been designed to remove redundancies, such as repeated specifications of public keys, role names, or target path patterns.
 Note that redundancies are not a concern in practice, because TUF allows metadata files to be compressed, and also specifies an upper bound on their length.

 #Specification